bfu27/Snake/README.md

 *** Try-it.py :

   - First doc created mainly for my own understanding.
 Most stuff is explained or self-explanatory but it's pretty lenghty.
 In the future I might come back and section it instead of keeping everything in one place.
 Because most of the stuff in it is easy there are no major concearns when compilling despite the fact that there are a million prints.
   - You can keep this doc on the side while you try to understand the w3 tutorial and check it whenever you fail to understand something.
-Notice how I try to write thing myself at times even if it seems redundant.
-Understanding is not the only goal, for becoming familiar with the syntax of a language I find it most helpful to build habits and muscle memory typing.
+Notice how I try to write things myself at times even if it seems redundant.
+Understanding is not the only goal, in order to become familiar with the syntax of a language I find it most helpful to build habits and muscle memory by typing.
 Therefore, take the w3 code and don't hesitate to tweak it, play with it and well... make it your own (sort of!).

 That's all for now,